j0nem/redirect-outlook-spam/README.md

 # Redirect outlook.com "junk" emails
 PHP CLI tool to redirect spam from the outlook `Junk`-folder to another mailbox

-If you use an outlook.com email address, you may found out that the spam filter of the platform does not really work.
+If you use an outlook.com mailbox, you may found out that the spam filter of the platform does not really work.
 In my case, 70-80% of important emails are marked as junk.

 Because the filter options on outlook.com are applied AFTER the junk filtering, there is no native option to handle new incoming "spam" mails.
-This tool connects via IMAP to outlook.com and redirects all emails in the folder to the given address.
-After that, it moves the email to the Inbox.
+This tool connects via IMAP to your outlook.com mailbox and redirects all emails in the folder to the given mail address via the outlook.com SMTP server.
+After that, it moves the emails to the Inbox.

 # Installation:
 Via composer in an existing project: